 Instagram에서 이 게시물 보기

-You can also learn more about the historical backgrounds of the anti-Japanese struggle and the historical figures during the colonial rule by visiting the Independence Hall of Korea located in Cheonan.
+You can also learn more about the historical background of the anti-Japanese struggle and the historical figures during colonial rule by visiting the Independence Hall of Korea located in Cheonan.
 There will be a variety of events taking place across the country to celebrate this meaningful day for Korea.

 Check Out History-Related Tours in Korea!

-- DMZ Tour with DMZ Monorail & Gondola from Seoul
+- DMZ Private 1 Day Tour from Seoul

-- Incheon Modern History & Sunset Tour from Seoul
+- DMZ & Ganghwa Island 1 Day Tour from Seoul

 - Gyeongju Private Taxi Tour